Transcutaneous Electrical Nerve Stimulation (TENS)

 This guide will help you understand:

-• How a TENS unit works
+• How a TENS machine works

 • Who may benefit from a TENS?